Swiss-Polar-Institute/data-management-guidance/documentation/planning_before_go.md

 Primary storage, that is where the raw copy of your data will be saved initially, should be of a volume that more than covers the data that you plan to collect.
 Always ensure you have a buffer of at least 20 %, preferably more, and test how the files are stored thoroughly beforehand.
 If in doubt, have more storage rather than less.

+**Metadata and documentation**

+More information will follow below about planning for recording [metadata](#metadata) and [documentation](#documentation) in the field, but we must point out here, that it is important also to ensure you have enough data storage for these important aspects of your data collection.
+This could include spreadsheets containing notes and supplementary data, photographs of experiment setups, digitised hand-written notes or anything else that could be useful.
+Use of photographs and video could be particularly large in terms of data storage and backups, so it is worth bearing in mind.

 #### Data storage media

 Carefully consider the [hardware](#storing-data) on which your data will be stored, ensuring that it can withstand the conditions where it will be.
 If you don't know what to expect, find out from others that have been on a similar field trip or have previously been to the same location.